 Invest heavily in your existing business customers by demonstrating an interest in their affairs.
-Meet with them regularly, to discuss their business; attend their internal meetings; conduct free in-house seminars for them; read their trade magazines; and do them small favours.
+Meet with them regularly to discuss their business; attend their internal meetings; conduct free in-house seminars for them; read their trade magazines and do them small favours.
 Notice that all of this means a lot more than just entertaining and socialising with customers - that stuff is nice, but secondary.
-Work harder on the business relationship first, not just the personal one.
+Work hard on the business relationship first, not just the personal one.

 Don't stop doing this until you automatically get the overwhelming majority of their new business without even having to propose on it.
 Yes, existing customers do represent the best source of new business, but to deserve theirs, you have to earn it by being willing to invest sufficiently in the relationship.
 Don't invest anything at all in winning new customers until you're sure you've captured all the best opportunities in your existing client base!
-Those who have already retained your prior attention.
 That's professionalism.

 Don't aim your marketing only at low-hanging fruit - dream a little.
 List who your dream customers are, and them set a plan in motion to win them.
 If you aren't convinced yet, ask yourself what percentage of your customers you really like, and what percentage of your work you find intellectually stimulating.
 Are you satisfied with those percentages?

-Once you've decided whom you want to serve (and I do mean serve), design a package of activities to demonstrate - not assert - that you have a special interest in them, that you have something of value to offer them, and that you are willing to work to deserve and earn their trust.
+Once you've decided whom you want to serve (and I do mean serve), design a package of activities to demonstrate that you have a special interest in them, that you have something of value to offer them, and that you are willing to work to deserve and earn their trust.

 What about all the other marketing tactics, such as brochures, newsletters, publicity, advertising?
-Haven't they been ignored?
+Haven't I ignored them?
 Yes, I certainly have, and so should you.
-You might want to spend some time and money in this area, but it is fatal to think that they are your primary marketing weapons.
+You might want to spend some time and money in this area, but it is fatal to think that they are your primary weapons when marketing to businesses.
 Of course, it can't hurt to be quoted in the newspaper, and, yes, your client might want your brochure to show that due diligence was done.
 But this is backup.
-All real marketing (and all real professionalism) lies in steps one through five above.
+All real B2B marketing lies in steps one through five above.

-The good news is that professionalism and marketing are not in conflict with each other at all: They are the same thing.
-Both are defined by a dedication to being of service and helping people.
+Above all, remember that professionalism is defined by a dedication to being of service and helping people.
 As Dale Carnegie wrote in How to Win Friends and Influence People: "You'll have more fun and success when you stop trying to get what you want, and start helping other people get what they want."